codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 You have created a class named ``Pages``, with a view method that accepts one argument named ``$page``.
 The ``Pages`` class is extending the ``CodeIgniter\Controller`` class.
-This means that the new pages class can access the methods and variables defined in the ``CodeIgniter\Controller`` class (*system/Controller.php*).
+This means that the new Pages class can access the methods and variables defined in the ``CodeIgniter\Controller`` class (*system/Controller.php*).